HumbleNet/HumbleNet/README.md

 TestPeer
 ========
-This is a simple "chat" app in the tests folder for both Cand C#.
+This is a simple "chat" app in the tests folder for both C and C#.
 The C app will run on Windows, MacOS X, Linux, and Emscripten.
 The C# will run on .NET or Mono.

 Quake 2
 =======